A Wonderful Combination Of Crimson And Lavender Makes Varied Bunting Shine Like A Jewel

 This is Varied Bunting

 It is a sturdy bird with a very short tail.
-Males are only 4.3-5.5 inches long.
-They have a mosaic of rich plum, crimson, lavender, violet, cherry red, and blue,
+Males measure only 4.3 to 5.5 inches in length.
+They exhibit a mosaic of rich plum, crimson, lavender, violet, cherry red, and blue.

 The varied buntings are also plagued by cowbird attacks.
-However, they are not literal attacks but scams.
-The cowbirds are parasites, and they reproduce by laying their eggs in other birds’ nests.
+However, these are not literal attacks but rather scams.
+Cowbirds are parasites that reproduce by laying their eggs in other birds’ nests.

-They keep an eye on an unsuspected couple, wait for the moment a nest with eggs is unguarded and lay their egg inside.
-Some birds notice the new egg, but some don’t.
+They keep an eye on unsuspecting couples, waiting for the moment a nest with eggs is unguarded to lay their egg inside.
+Some birds notice the new egg, while others do not.

 The females and the young ones are light to chestnut brown and speckled with white.